 3. Decide what debt you should pay off first

-When it comes to getting out of debt, you need to figure out which debts should be paid off first.
+To successfully clear your debts, you need to figure out which debts should be paid off first.
 Focus on repaying unsecured debts, such as payday loans, student loans, personal loans, car loans and credit card balances.

 If you cannot make ends meet, some debt relief programs can help you reduce your debt faster, such as a consumer proposal or credit counselling.